dbacc/analyticcenter/README.md

 ```

 * The resulting _analytic center_ object `ac` contains data and methods for analyzing the system at the analytic center.

+### Jupyter notebooks
+There are a few jupyter notebooks showing all the results (and more) that are used in the references below.

 ## Tests
 Some tests for the basic functionality have been written.
 You can run those with